superbrothers/kubernetes-docs/kubectl_alpha_debug.md

 ```
   # Create an interactive debugging session in pod mypod and immediately attach to it.
   # (requires the EphemeralContainers feature to be enabled in the cluster)
-  kubectl alpha debug mypod -i --image=busybox
+  kubectl alpha debug mypod -it --image=busybox

   # Create a debug container named debugger using a custom automated debugging image.
   # (requires the EphemeralContainers feature to be enabled in the cluster)
   kubectl alpha debug --image=myproj/debug-tools -c debugger mypod

+  # Create a debug container as a copy of the original Pod and attach to it
+  kubectl alpha debug mypod -it --image=busybox --copy-to=my-debugger

+  # Create a copy of mypod named my-debugger with my-container's image changed to busybox
+  kubectl alpha debug mypod --image=busybox --container=my-container --copy-to=my-debugger -- sleep 1d

+  # Create an interactive debugging session on a node and immediately attach to it.
+  # The container will run in the host namespaces and the host's filesystem will be mounted at /host
+  kubectl alpha debug node/mynode -it --image=busybox
 ```

 ### Options

 ```
       --arguments-only             If specified, everything after -- will be passed to the new container as Args instead of Command.
-      --attach                     If true, wait for the Pod to start running, and then attach to the Pod as if 'kubectl attach ...' were called.
+      --attach                     If true, wait for the container to start running, and then attach as if 'kubectl attach ...' were called.
 Default false, unless '-i/--stdin' is set, in which case the default is true.
-      --container string           Container name to use for debug container.
+  -c, --container string           Container name to use for debug container.
+      --copy-to string             Create a copy of the target Pod with this name.
       --env stringToString         Environment variables to set in the container. (default [])
   -h, --help                       help for debug
       --image string               Container image to use for debug container.
       --image-pull-policy string   The image pull policy for the container. (default "IfNotPresent")
-      --quiet                      If true, suppress prompt messages.
+      --quiet                      If true, suppress informational messages.
+      --replace                    When used with '--copy-to', delete the original Pod
+      --same-node                  When used with '--copy-to', schedule the copy of target Pod on the same node.
+      --share-processes            When used with '--copy-to', enable process namespace sharing in the copy. (default true)
   -i, --stdin                      Keep stdin open on the container(s) in the pod, even if nothing is attached.
-      --target string              Target processes in this container name.
+      --target string              When debugging a pod, target processes in this container name.
-  -t, --tty                        Allocated a TTY for each container in the pod.
+  -t, --tty                        Allocate a TTY for the debugging container.
 ```

 ### Options inherited from parent commands